Welcome to Sarajevo: Style

 Michael Winterbottom portrays the events with brutality.
 In the opening sequence, there is a sniper attack on a wedding procession.
 Other shocking sequences include Henderson stumbling upon a massacre at a farm-house, a Bosnian-Serb officer nonchalantly executing groups of Bosniaks and Henderson's arrival in the immediate aftermath of the first of the Markale Massacres.

 Shot just a few months after the war on locations in Sarajevo and Croatia, the film uses real ruins and war debris to give the film a feeling of authenticity.
 Many scenes of the characters witnessing and reporting on street carnage were intercut with video footage of the historic events.

 Soundtrack

 Two widely known pieces of music were among those used in the film.
 "Don't Worry Be Happy" by Bobby McFerrin is played against scenes of the siege of Sarajevo, with people being wounded by bombs, blood everywhere on the streets, etc. The second piece is "Adagio in G minor" by Remo Giazotto, based on a fragment from Sonata in G minor by Tomaso Giovanni Albinoni.
 The House of Love's "Shine On" (Creation, 1987) and Stone Roses' "I Wanna Be Adored" (Silvertone, 1989) are among the independent rock songs featured in contrast to the dark barbarism affecting the people of Sarajevo.

 Release

 The film made its world premiere on May 9 at the 1997 Cannes Film Festival.

+It was screened at the Coca-Cola Open Air Cinema at the 32nd Sarajevo Film Festival, in the Open Air section on 18 August 2026.